Eczema is a Greek word meaning to boil or bubble over.

 It’s a natural antipruritic, meaning it has an anti-itch action on the skin similar to antihistamines, helping to relieve irritation.

-Nettle (Urtica dioica herba): This is an unusual herb that has an anti-allergic, purifying action on the skin, helping to relieve itchiness.
+Nettle (Urtica dioica herb): This is an unusual herb that has an anti-allergic, purifying action on the skin; helping to relieve itchiness.

-It contains a high mineral content including magnesium, calcium and iron, important nutrients that cleanse and restore irritated, inflammed skin.
+It contains high mineral content including magnesium, calcium, and iron; important nutrients that cleanse and restore irritated inflamed skin.

-Tamanu oil (Calophyllum Inophyllum): This should be your go to oil for treating baby eczema, psoriasis and sunburn.
-It helps to promote new tissue formation and it accelerates cellular renewal, aiding healthy skin growth.
+Tamanu oil (Calophyllum Inophyllum): This should be your go-to oil for treating baby eczema, psoriasis, and sunburn.
+It helps to promote new tissue formation and accelerates cellular renewal, aiding healthy skin growth.

-Kiwi fruit seed oil (Dextrin and Actinidia Chinensis Seed Extract): This oil contains around 60% Alpha Linolenic Acid, an important omega 3 essential fatty acid, effective in cellular rejuvenation, helping with the treatment of skin disorders such as baby eczema.
+Kiwi fruit seed oil (Dextrin and Actinidia Chinensis Seed Extract): This oil contains around 60% Alpha-Linolenic Acid, an important omega 3 essential fatty acids, effective in cellular rejuvenation, helping with the treatment of skin disorders such as baby eczema.